vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 26 / At the Right Side of the Teacher 517

-For the initiated Pāśupata like Kauṇḍinya the term dakṣiṇām¯urti  thus seems rather to refer to a situation or state than to a particular ‘image’, namely the state in which God appears to him who sits or stands at His right side and sees Him in front of him \(for instance in the temple image\).
+For the initiated Pāśupata like Kauṇḍinya the term dakṣiṇāmūrti  thus seems rather to refer to a situation or state than to a particular ‘image’, namely the state in which God appears to him who sits or stands at His right side and sees Him in front of him \(for instance in the temple image\).
 It is the situation in which Śiva reveals himself ‘towards him who is at His right side’ \( dakṣiṇā\),33

 namely, by turning His auspicious, gracious side towards him who is facing north—the sitting position of the novice since Vedic times.